leonardoRC/test1_gourmet/README.md

 - run the import.py to analyse the json file and create the sequences

 ###next steps
-- create a simple menu to runn the program easilyear
+- create a simple menu to run the program easily
 - create simple tests
 - create functions to search entries  based on sequences
 ## Exercice Explanation